 The relationship between low testosterone and gynecomastia

 Gynecomastia is a complex process resulting from many hormonal changes in the body.
-Estrogens strongly stimulate, and androgens (such as testosterone) weakly inhibit breast gland growth.
+Estrogens strongly stimulate, and androgens, weakly inhibit breast gland growth.
 The imbalance between estrogen actions relative to androgen action at the level of breast tissue is believed to be the main etiology.
 Various hypotheses have been put forth to explain the etiology of gynecomastia, including: elevated estrogen levels; lowered free testosterone; abnormal testosterone-to-estrogen ratio; increased peripheral conversion of testosterone to estrogens .
 However, for most patients, the etiology still remains unclear.

-The low testosterone levels can be supplemented by hormones prescribed by a doctor.
+The testosterone levels can be supplemented by hormones prescribed by a doctor.
 Regular follow up will be required for the patients.

 If you have any questions, feel free to ask me!